ketatam/multi-domain-unet-fastMRI/README.md

 ## Multi Domain U-Net Model for MRI Reconstruction

+Welcome to the repository of my Bachelor's thesis at the Department of Electrical and Computer Engineering at [TUM](https://www.tum.de/en/).
+My thesis was about "Data Standardization, Multi-Domain Learning and GRAPPA preprocessing for Improved MRI".
+To read a more detailed discussion see my [thesis]() and [final presentation]().

 This directory contains implementations of U-Net and multi-domain-U-Net for MRI reconstruction in PyTorch.
+It also contains implementations of the different methods I used in my work, so that the reported results are easily reproducible.

+To visit the main page of the fastMRI challenge, please go [here](https://fastmri.org/).
 ## Dependencies and Installation

-We have tested this code using:
+I have tested this code using:

 * Ubuntu 16.04.6
 * Python 3.6.9